aeternity/protocol/channels/OFF-CHAIN.md

 updates that are being used.
 Serialization of those can be found [here](../serializations.md#channel-off-chain-update).

 First one participant initiates an update round containing a [channel create contract update](../serializations.md#channel-off-chain-update-create-contract).
 It contains all the information needed for a contract creation.
-The other participant acknowledges the changes and the contract is considered to be created.
+The other participant co-signs the changes and the contract is considered to be created.

 After a contract is created it can be called.
 For this one of the participants initiates an update round containing a [channel call contract update](../serializations.md#channel-off-chain-update-call-contract).
 It contains all the information needed for a contract call, including the contract address.
-The other participant acknowledges the changes and the contract call is considered to be executed.
+The other participant co-signs the changes and the contract call is considered to be executed.
 Its results can be extracted from the calls tree in the state tree.